TiNezlobinsky/Finitewave/README.md

 CardiacTissue:
 -> Set up the mesh, fibers array, stencil, and conductivity array.
-- **Mesh**: Ensure that every mesh contains a border line of empty nodes (boundary).
+- `mesh`: Ensure that every mesh contains a border line of empty nodes (boundary).
 Use the add_boundaries() method to easily add these boundary nodes.
-- **Stencil**: Choose between a 9-point stencil (anisotropic) or a 5-point stencil (orthotropic or isotropic).
+- `stencil`: Choose between a 9-point stencil (anisotropic) or a 5-point stencil (orthotropic or isotropic).
 The stencil calculates weights for the divergence kernels.
 While the 9-point stencil is general-purpose, using the 5-point stencil is more performance-efficient in orthotropic and isotropic diffusion cases.
-- **Conductivity:** This array of coefficients (default: 1) to simulate propagation speed.
+- `conductivity`: This array of coefficients (default: 1) to simulate propagation speed.
 This is the simplest (but not the only) way to model fibrotic tissue.

 Model Setup:
 - Create and configure the model with a minimal set of parameters: **dt** (time step), **dr** (spatial step), and **t_max** (maximum simulation time).

 Stimulation Parameters:
-- Use **Stim** classes to define the stimulation area and add them to the StimSequence class object.
+- Use `Stim` classes to define the stimulation area and add them to the StimSequence class object.
 For example (for 2D simulations):
-- - **StimVoltageCoord2D**: [stim_time, voltage, x0, x1, y0, y1]
+- - `StimVoltageCoord2D`: [stim_time, voltage, x0, x1, y0, y1]
-- - **StimCurrentCoord2D**: [stim_time, current, current_time, x0, x1, y0, y1]
+- - `StimCurrentCoord2D`: [stim_time, current, current_time, x0, x1, y0, y1]
-- Run the simulation using the **run()** method.
+- Run the simulation using the `run()` method.

 ## Quick Tutorial